Testify in Support of CT JP Bill – 3/10/2025

 In the News

-Some unscrupulous JPs have been knowingly performing marriages between a US citizen and a non-citizen who do not appear to know each other.
+Some unscrupulous JPs have been knowingly performing marriages between a US citizen and a non-citizen who do not appear to know each other without taking additional steps to protect the vulnerable.
 These are some of the published news articles after an expose in New Haven, Connecticut.

 - On November 7, 2024, the New Haven Independent released its investigative report about a justice of the peace who was performing an extraordinarily high number of what appears to be fraudulent marriages.
 US citizens marrying mostly Indian nationals.
 The couples didn’t appear to know each other and they didn’t live in New Haven, where the ceremonies occurred.
 Other JPs quoted in the article appeared indifferent to the situation, and unaware of the risks to vulnerable populations.